dearestpankaj/dearestpankaj/README.md

 Here are a few projects I've worked on:

+- [Vivy iOS App by Allianz]: Vivy is a health focused company owned by Allianz.
+The application helps user manage their Health using Health Programs, Symptom assessment for sick people and make video calls with Doctors through Telehealth.
+Users can also add their medication plan, search for doctors, and import their health data from Apple Health.
+**Technologies**:  iOS, Swift, Programmatically Created UI, SwiftUI, RxSwift, Realm, VIPER.

 - [Virgin Australia iOS App](https://apps.apple.com/au/app/virgin-australia/id1060472593): Leading airline operated in Australia.
 The mobile application allows users to book / view their trip and view latest offers on fares.
 Users can also see their upcoming and past trip details.
 **Technologies**: iOS, Swift, RxSwift, Realm, MVVM